buntekuh/flickr_pic/README.md

 -   queries the Flickr API for the top-rated image for each keyword
 -   downloads the results
 -   crops them rectangularly
--   assembles a collage grid from at least ten images
+-   assembles a collage grid from at least nine images
 -   writes the result to a user-supplied filename

 FlickrPic queries the Flickr Api and creates a collage that reflects the given keywords.